 Its features allow customers to make orders and reservations online.

-Whether you hire a developer to build your website from scratch or use an out-of-the-box solution, like Poster Shop, the main function of your website is to collect orders.
+Whether you hire a developer to develop a design for restaurant website and build your website from scratch or use an out-of-the-box solution, like Poster Shop, the main function of your website is to collect orders.
 Ideally, every person visiting your website should learn that that’s the easiest and the fastest way for them to check your up-to-date online restaurant menus and prices, and place an order or reserve a table.
 You can reach this level only if you integrate your website with your restaurant POS system.

 Socials can be a channel for getting online food orders